dgroomes/graphql-java-playground/custom-directives/README.md

 # custom-directives

-A GraphQL Java program that defines custom directives.
+An advanced GraphQL Java program that defines and implements custom directives like `@gp_uppercase` using a bespoke ExecutionStrategy.

 ## Description